 Airlines around the world have been particularly badly hit by the situation.
 British Airways and Virgin have announced redundancies and that they are pulling out of London Gatwick.
 As flying resumes they will have to bring planes out of furlough and there will be a focus on the most popular and profitable routes first.

-To enable social distancing, airlines such as easyJet and Emirates have talked about taking out seats, for instance the middle seat in a row of three.
-However, others say they would have to put prices up too much to cover costs and so have no intention of implementing this policy.
+To enable social distancing, there was talk of taking out seats, for instance the middle seat in a row of three.
+However, many airlines say they would have to put prices up too much to cover costs and so have no intention of implementing this policy.
+As flights resume we have seen a mixture of responses.

 It is anticipated that the cost of flying will increase, at least in the short to medium term.